 A template for the before and after study is available.
-The Before and After Study for Project PRTSSP shall be included as a requirement at the end of the Primarily Implementation phase and as part of the Final Report for reimbursement purposes-as outlined in this chapter.
+The Before and After Study for RTSSP shall be included as a requirement at the end of the Primarily Implementation phase and as part of the Final Report for reimbursement purposes.